-The Paul H. Douglas Center for Environmental Education is your gateway to the stunning Paul H. Douglas Trail through Miller Woods.
+The Paul H. Douglas Center for Environmental Education (Temporarily Closed) is your gateway to the stunning Paul H. Douglas Trail through Miller Woods.
 This trail has lots of options for short or longer explorations through the oak savanna, wetlands and dune and swale habitats.
 Start your visit by exploring the Douglas Center.
 This facility connects you to the surrounding natural environment through educational hands-on exhibits, ranger-guided hikes, lectures, live animals, nature-based arts and crafts, and a Nature Play Zone.
 With year-round programming, the Douglas Center offers a variety of educational opportunities and family-friendly outdoor activities like cross-country skiing, snowshoeing, kayaking, hiking.

 Educational ProgramsThe Douglas Center is the park’s hub for environmental education.
 We offer a variety of field trips, teacher workshops and travelling trunks from this building.
 For more information on the educational programs offered for school field trips please check out our educational page.